 Your washing machine is fed by water supply lines that are under constant pressure.
-If your lines are made from braided stainless steel, then you have nothing to worry about.
+You have nothing to worry about if your lines are made from braided stainless steel.
 The problem will be if your washing machine has rubber or PVC supply lines.
-They can easily wear out and rupture, which means your entire laundry room will be flooded in minutes if you don’t shut off the water source in time.
+They can quickly wear out and rupture, which means your entire laundry room will be flooded in minutes if you don’t shut off the water source in time.

 Condensation from AC

-The drains in your kitchen sink, bathroom floor, and your bathtub clog up for any number of reasons.
-Hair, grease buildup, toiletries, dirt, or even toys and other foreign objects could obstruct the drainpipe and prevent normal drainage.
-When not dealt with immediately, clogged drains can easily back up and eventually cause flooding and water damage inside your property.
+The drains in your kitchen sink, bathroom floor, and bathtub clog up for many reasons.
+Hair, grease buildup, toiletries, dirt, toys, and other foreign objects could obstruct the drainpipe and prevent normal drainage.
+When not dealt with immediately, clogged drains can easily back up and cause flooding and water damage inside your property.

 Malfunctioning sprinkler systems

-Once activated during a fire, a sprinkler system will no doubt save your property and even your life.
-The problem is, there have been incidents where older sprinkler systems have turned themselves on even when there isn’t the slightest indication of a fire.
-As you can guess, the water damage that a malfunctioning or accidentally set off the sprinkler system causes can be considerable, especially when there are computers and other electronic appliances all over your property.
+Once activated during a fire, a sprinkler system will save your property and life.
+The problem is that there have been incidents where older sprinkler systems have turned themselves on even when there isn’t the slightest indication of a fire.
+As you can guess, the water damage a malfunctioning or accidentally set-off sprinkler system causes can be considerable, especially when computers and other electronic appliances are all over your property.

 Leaking water heater

-Preventing water damage may be hard, but it’s not impossible.
+Preventing water damage may be challenging, but it’s not impossible.
 Address the possible causes mentioned above, and you just might have a chance of at least minimizing water damage.

 So many variables can come into play when determining insurance coverage.
-Review your policy with your agent; he or she will be able to answer any questions you have about your coverages, or they can check with the carrier on your behalf.
+Please review your policy with your agent; they will be able to answer any questions you have about your coverages, or they can check with the carrier for you.